Counseling and Student Affairs

 focus on their own recovery in a peaceful place free from professional duties or dual

 roles.
-Visit their website to learn more.
+Visit The Bridge website and video to learn more.

 Bowling Green Mental Health Providers Peer Support Group

-If you have any particular case you would like to discuss, or a particular topic, bring it to the discussion.
+If you have any particular case you would like to discuss, or a particular topic, bring it to the monthly discussion.
 Please contact Chuck Webb at email@example.com or (270) 781-0466 for more details or future dates.

 The Department of Counseling and Student Affairs at WKU has been approved by NBCC